Clicky

 Natural nucleic acids have a higher degree of freedom in their chemical structure.
 This feature is thermodynamically unfavorable for DNA-DNA and RNA-RNA double strand formation (hybridization) and is often subject to degradation by both endo and exonucleases.
 Improving binding affinity (hybridizing capability) is yet unresolved for highly sensitive gene-targeting applications.

-• Enhanced RNA selective binding,
+• Enhanced RNA selective binding

-• Stronger nuclease resistance to endo and exo-nucleases, even higher than the S(p)-phosphorothioate analogue.
+• Stronger nuclease resistance to endo and exo-nucleases, even higher than the S(p)-phosphorothioateanalogue .

-2',4'-BNA(NC)-modified oligonucleotides with these excellent profiles show great promise for applications in antisense and antigene technologies.
+Based on the above results, BNA has shown great promise for applications in antisense and antigene technologies.

 Synthesis of BNA Oligonucleotides: